 The backseat doesn’t slide forward and back and its backrests don’t recline (more shortcomings), but comfort and legroom are decent in the outboard seats.
 Like the first row, headroom is plentiful.
 The second row lacks a flip-down center armrest, but this deficiency contributes to surprisingly good middle-seat comfort.
 Thanks to the lack of a floor hump, legroom is also acceptable.

-Maximum towing capacity when properly equipped is 1,000 pounds.
+Maximum towing capacity for this vehicle when properly equipped is 1,000 pounds.
 In comparison, the four-cylinder Escape can tow 1,500 pounds, and the V-6 model maxes out at 3,500 pounds.

-Still, the Escape Hybrid's crash-test scores are better than before, and the Limited offers an improved cabin appearance.
+Still, the Ford Escape Hybrid’s crash-test scores are better than before, and the Ford Escape Hybrid Limited offers an improved cabin appearance.
 With gas prices the way they are, a proven hybrid system will definitely be a powerful enough reason for shoppers to consider the Ford.